-In 2008, the U.S. Bureau of Labor Statistics (www.bls.gov) anticipated that medical and public health social work jobs would grow 22% between 2008 and 2018, which is faster than other social work jobs and the average for all occupations.
+In 2018, the U.S. Bureau of Labor Statistics (www.bls.gov) anticipated that medical and public health social work jobs would grow 17% between 2018 and 2028.
 The BLS stated that the growing elderly population was one reason for the increasing need for medical social workers.
 As a result, they predicted that social workers with experience in gerontology would have excellent opportunities for employment.

 In May 2018, the average public health and medical social worker salary was almost $28.11 per hour, or $58,470 per year, according to the BLS.
 The agencies with the highest number of job opportunities in this field were general medical and surgical hospitals.
 Home healthcare services, nursing care facilities and local governments also provide employment opportunities for medical social workers.

 A career as a medical social worker requires an advanced degree, a practicum or internship and state licensing.
 Demand for medical social workers is high due to the aging population needing assistance with medical related issues.
 Workers can expect to work in hospitals, nursing homes and other health care environments.